RJMorriss/1310-Program1/README.md

         - deletes all Rides in the Ride array, the Ride array, and the park itself
     - int getSize()
         - Returns the size of rideArr
+    - void addRide()
+        - Add a default Ride to the rideArr using the default Ride constructor
+    - void addRide(string, int, int, string, Cart*)
+        - Add a custom ride using the first overloaded Ride constructor
+    - void addRide(string, int, int, string, int, int, bool, string)
+        - Add a custom ride using the secodn overloaded Ride constructor and overloaded Cart constructor
+    - void removeRide(int)
+        - Remove the ride at the specified index in the rideArr
+        - Move all further rides down
+        - Update rideCount

 ### Data Class (Ride Class)
 This class will represents a ride, the ride will contain a series of information about themselves describing a variety of attributes